GruberMarkus/Export-RecipientPermissions/docs/README.md

 - mailbox access rights,
 - mailbox folder permissions,
 - "send as" permissions,
-- "send on behalf" permissions, and
+- "send on behalf" permissions,
-- "managed by" permissions
+- and "managed by" permissions

-Easens the move to the cloud as permission dependencies beyond the supported cross-premises "full control" can easily be found and even be represented graphically (sample code included).
+Easens the move to the cloud, as permission dependencies beyond the supported cross-premises permissions (https://docs.microsoft.com/en-us/Exchange/permissions) can easily be identified and even be represented graphically (sample code included).

 Compare exports from different times to detect permission changes (sample code included).